 On Sept.
-9, 1967, the Route 8 freeway opened in Thomaston, triggering some route changes a month later.
+9, 1967, the Route 8 freeway opened in Thomaston, triggering some route changes.
 Route 254 was extended along former Route 8 (South Main Street and Waterbury Road) to its present terminus at SR 848 and Reynolds Bridge.

 When the new Route 254 opened in 1970, the old alignment (Litchfield and Grand Streets), about 0.75 miles, became SR 822; this road was turned over to the town in 1972.

 There's also a line item for an unspecified road called SR 854A that was cancelled in 1962.